iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * **5. Sign**
   * File : [5-sign.c](./5-sign.c)
   <br>
-  Required : A function that changes all lowercase letters of a string to uppercase.
+  Required : A function that prints the sign of a number.
   <br>
-  Expected Results : A function that changes all lowercase letters of a string to uppercase.
+  Expected Results : Returns 1 and prints + if n is greater than zero.\
+Returns 0 and prints 0 if n is zero
+Returns -1 and prints - if n is less than zero

 * **6. Expect the best.
 Prepare for the worst.
 Capitalize on what comes**
   *  File : [6-cap_string.c](./6-cap_string.c)